osu-crypto/libOTe/AUDIT.md

 - `Vole_Silent_NoiseSampling_test` checks the binary large-instance floor, the small-instance attack margin, an `F_9` regular-noise case, the large-field limit, and the stationary 64-bit pseudo-distance floor.

+## AUD-202: Small extension-field contexts did not mix base-field components

+Status: fixed

+Affected code:

+- `CoeffCtxF4`, `CoeffCtxF9`, and extension-field lanes in `CoeffCtxFVec`.
+- Binary structured LPN encoders that invoke `CoeffCtx::mulConst`.

+Concern:

+The EA, ExConv, block-accumulator, and Tungsten encoders use `mulConst` to stop an extension-field code from decomposing into independent codes over its prime subfield. `CoeffCtxGF128` implemented this operation, but the F4 and F9 contexts inherited the scalar identity operation.
+FVec also inherited identity instead of forwarding the scalar operation to its lanes.

+Impact:

+Silent LPN over F4 or F9 could be projected component-wise to the underlying F2 or F3 code.
+This invalidated the intended full-field attack model and could reduce the attack-visible noise weight.
+Vectors of extension-field elements had the same problem within every lane.

+Resolution:

+F4 and F9 now multiply by their extension generator `u`, which maps the prime- subfield basis element `1` outside the prime subfield and mixes the two stored components.
+FVec applies its scalar context's operation independently to every lane.
+The coefficient-context contract now requires every extension-field context to override `mulConst`, requires product contexts to delegate lane-wise, and explicitly requires in-place operation because the encoding kernels alias the input and output.
+Scalar prime fields and base rings retain identity.

+Verification:

+- `Field_Audit_Test` checks nonidentity GF(2^128) mixing, the exact F4 and F9
+  generator action including in-place calls, and lane-wise FVec<F4> mixing.